 Installing and using Python#

-Python is a modern high-level language with a lot of functions dedicated to image processing.
+Python is a modern high-level language with many functions dedicated to image processing.
 On this page, you will find how to:

 Installation#

 Anaconda is a Python distribution specialized in data science and machine learning.
 For individual use, it is free and sufficient to perform the image processing exercises.
 Download and install Anaconda if Python is not already present on your computer.
-Be careful, choose version 3 (or higher) of Python!
+Be careful to choose version 3 (or higher) of Python!

 Anaconda contains a computational environment for creating Python programs, namely Jupyter Lab.
-This is an open-source software for interactive computing and it provides a modern interface to write notebooks.
+It is an open-source software for interactive computing and provides a modern interface to write notebooks.

 Jupyter Lab should be included in the Anaconda installation.
 But if not, you will find instructions for installing Jupyter Lab here.